Heracleum mantegazzianum | Giant Hogweed | Feabhrán capaill

 Mechanism of impact

 There is currently an EU wide ban on the sale, growing and keeping of this plant (European Commission, 2017).
-Protective clothing, facemasks and goggles, rubber boots and gloves must be worn by personnel involved in the control of this species (DARD, undated).
+Protective clothing, face-masks and goggles, rubber boots and gloves must be worn by personnel involved in the control of this species (DARD, undated).

 Education of the general public in identification of Heracleum mantegazzianum as well as its human health and ecological impacts would assist in early detection and reduce the number of contacts with the plants.
 Posters, leaflets, radio and online information would all be valuable.
 Signs declaring the presence of Giant hogweed and its possible health effects should be posted at infestations.

-Hard to reach areas can be cut using scythes (Nielsen et al., 2005).
+Hard to reach areas can be cut using scythes (Nielsen et al.,2005).
 H. mantegazzianum are monocarpic and usually flower at 3 or 4 years (Caffrey, 1999).
-Only cutting the flowering plants (during mid-flowering) will eradicate seed production and the plants will gradually shade each other out (Nielsen et al., 2005).
+Only cutting the flowering plants (during mid-flowering) will eradicate seed production and the plants will gradually shade each other out (Nielsen et al.,2005).
 This is much less labour intensive than other manual methods but should be effective within a few years.

 Plants can be dug up using a sharp spade to slice diagonally through the root at least 15cm below soil level (DARD, undated).
-This should be done in early spring and again in mid summer (Nielsen et al., 2005).
+This should be done in early spring and again in mid-summer (Nielsen et al., 2005).

-Deep ploughing (>24cm) is an effective way to control infestations on accessible land (DARD, undated; Nielsen et al., 2005).
-Nielsen et al. (2005) recommend using a manual or chemical control first to maximise effectiveness.
+Deep ploughing (>24cm) is an effective way to control infestations on accessible land (DARD, undated; Nielsen et al.,2005).
+Nielsen et al. (2005) recommend first using a manual or chemical control to maximise effectiveness.

 A stem injection system specially developed for Hogweed is available.
 An applicator gun is used to inject one stem per plant 12 inches above the root crown.
 This eliminates herbicide contact with non-target species and can be carried out in inclement weather (DARD, undated).
+However, this method puts the operative at risk of having sap sprayed back at them when they remove the needle from the stem and health and safety must be made paramount during these treatments.

 Cattle and sheep readily eat H. mantegazzianum and grazing will gradually weaken and kill the plants (Nielsen et al., 2005).
 Stock should be monitored for signs of photosensitisation and digestive problems, which can result from the consumption of the furanocoumarins in the plants (DARD, undated).
 Dairy animals should not be used as the milk will have an unpleasant odour (DARD, undated).
 This method can eradicate an infestation within 5-10 years (DARD, undated).